 (And highest limits available for EWSMaxConcurrency)

 This is a standard procedure, and you can contact Microsoft support to get it changed.
 Typically for 90 days.
-These changes only affect Exchange, not Sharepoint, OneDrive, or Groups.
+These changes affect only Exchange, not SharePoint, OneDrive, or Groups & Teams.